Doctor-Nobody/Doctor-Nobody.github.io/_pages/as.md

 * Senior Member of China Computer Federation (CCF)
 * Senior Member of IEEE
 * Advisory Board Member of Heliyon
+* Session Chair of the IEEE International Conference on Data Mining 2023 (ICDM 2023)
-* Session Co-chair of the 7th Asian Conference on Aritificial Intellligence Technology
+* Session Chair of the 7th Asian Conference on Aritificial Intellligence Technology